Naturalisation

 Do I have to take the naturalisation test?

-If you need to pass the naturalisation test, you can either attend a naturalisation course or prepare yourself for the test independently.
-In the test, you have to answer questions about German history, culture and legal system.
-On the online test centre of the Federal Office for Migration and Refugees (BAMF), you can prepare for the naturalisation test and also complete a sample test.
+If you need to pass the naturalisation test, you can either attend a naturalisation course or prepare yourself for the test personally.
+The test contains 33 questions.
+You must answer at least 17 of the 33 questions correctly to pass the test.
+30 questions relate to general topics such as history, politics, society and culture in Germany.
+The other 3 questions have to do with the federal state in which you live.
+On the Federal Office for Migration and Refugees's (BAMF) online test centre, you can prepare for the naturalisation test and also complete a sample test.

 I do not meet the requirements - can I still become a German citizen?